slimbootloader/documentation/source/tutorials/ex5.rst

 .. tip::

     ``BoardConfig.py`` contains lots of options for customization.
-Most of the SlimBoot static features and Flash image layout can be customized here.
+Most of the |SPN| static features and Flash image layout can be customized here.

     * Release QEMU control by::